oscarbau/Armed_concflict_amazon/README.md

-# Effects of armed concflict on forest changes in the Colombian Amazon
+# The effects of armed conflict on forest cover changes across temporal and spatial scales in the Colombian Amazon

 These scripts were used to produce the analises for the research paper named 'The effects of armed conflict on forest cover changes across temporal and spatial scales in the Colombian Amazon'